carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 - "Scikit-Learn has functions to create example data."
 ---

+# Unsupervised Learning

+In episode 2 we learnt about Supervised Learning.
+Now it is time to explore Unsupervised Learning.

+Sometimes we do not have the luxury of using labelled data.
+This could be for a number of reasons:

+* We have labelled data, but not enough to accurately our train model
+* Our existing labelled data is low-quality or innacurate
+* It is too time-consuming to (manually) label more data
+* We have data, but no idea what correlations might exist that we could model!

+In this case we need to use unsupervised learning.
+As the name suggests, this time we do not "supervise" the ML-algorithm by providing it labels, but instead we let it try to find its own patterns in the data and report back on any correlations that it might find.
+In a sense, you can think of unsupervised learning as a means of discovering labels from the data itself.

 # Clustering

 Clustering is the grouping of data points which are similar to each other.
 It can be a powerful technique for identifying patterns in data.